obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 but usually chronological unless there has been merging with changes from another server.
 The number of historical revisions available may vary; it depends on how recently the database has been compacted.
 You should not rely on earlier revisions being available, except for those representing unresolved conflicts.

-**newRevision**()

-Creates an unsaved new [`revision`](#revision) whose parent is the current revision, or which will be the first revision if the document doesn't exist yet.
-You can modify this revision's properties and attachments, then save it.
-No change is made to the database until/unless you save the new revision.

 **propertyForKey**(key)